Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Why Go

-Koganei Park is enormous, 80 hectares, and holds over 1,700 cherry blossom trees.
+Koganei Park is enormous (roughly 80 hectares) and holds over 1,400 cherry blossom trees.
 Far enough from central Tokyo that most tourists skip it, locals use it for the same reason I like Kinuta: space.
-The lawns feel endless, and there are late-blooming varieties that extend the season into mid April.
+The lawns feel endless, and there are late-blooming varieties that extend the season into mid-April.

-Longer trip, but if you're tired of crowded parks and want to spread out, this is one of the best sakura spots outside the central zones.
+Longer trip from central Tokyo, but if you're tired of crowded parks and want to spread out, this is one of the best sakura spots outside the central zones.

 Expansive lawn under cherry trees at Koganei Park